JakeThurman/jakethurman.github.io/content/index.md

 I love designing simple interfaces for complex tasks.
 Going above and beyond the call to action to make something great makes me more excited than anything.

-My hobbies include automating my life, Bible studies, and playing electic guitar.
+My hobbies include automating my life, studying the Bible, playing electic guitar, and spending too much money on guitar gear.
 Currently, I also spend a lot of time with my bride-to-be, Melissa, preparing for our [wedding](https://www.melissaandjake.com) this October.

 ![Engagement Photo](./images/bridetobe.jpg)